OpenOrienteering/mapper-manual/pages/toolbars.md

 Click to undo or redo the last map editing step.

-*Note:* Not every action can be undone, e.g., deleting symbols or colors can't be undone.
+*Note:* Not every action can be undone, e.g., changes to colors, symbols or templates can't be reverted.

 ## View toolbar {#view-toolbar}